AstroImageJ, astrophoto editing tool

 A plugin that's built as a shell around DCRAW

 Tutorial Image Reduction

-The first link solve the problem how to read DSLR files, but have to built an another shell around it to batch load files.
+The first link solve the problem how to read DSLR files, but I have to built my own to have it to batch load files through DCRaw.

 I can't develop program in Java but macros is easy to learn, almost like macros in Matlab.
 I figure out that I could make a macro that could read a batch of my Canons CR2 files, then I gave AIJ a try.